Potholes

 Takes 4 minutes

-In this episode of the Muscle PhD Live, we will discuss Metabolic Stress and hypertrophy.
-We will also answer your questions
+In this episode of the Muscle PhD Live Academy we will discuss how to make gains during contest prep and answering community questions

-Dr. Jacob Wilson will go over the top 3 research-based ways to immediately improve your sleep and increase your gains.
+Dr. Jacob Wilson will go over the top 3 research-based ways to use essential amino acids (EAAs) for max hypertrophy.

 Our sophisticated macro calculator utilizes numerous body metrics and lifestyle habits to provide you with a full-calorie and macro breakdown to help you achieve your dream physique.